Mar-Issah/alx-higher_level_programming/0x02-python-import_modules/README.md

 ##  General

 - Why Python programming is awesome.
-- How to import functions from another file
+- How to import functions from another file.
 - How to use imported functions
 - How to create a module
 - How to use the built-in function dir()